cwilvx/stuck-overflaw/README.md

 ![](/images/new_post.jpg)
 Once the user submits the details, the form data is stored in the database and will be displayed on the home as the latest post.
+> Did you know?
+You can click on an image to enlarge it.
 #### Step 3 -- Contributing to a post
 By clicking on <kbd>Show this thread</kbd> on a post card, a user will be directed to a page showing the post details and existing comments.